rod-trent/MustLearnKQL/README.md

 * <a href="https://cda.ms/3Rj" target="_blank">Must Learn KQL Part 19: The Join Operator</a> - <i>Posted February 14, 2022</i><br>
 * <a href="https://cda.ms/3SF" target="_blank">Must Learn KQL Part 20: Building your first Microsoft Sentinel Analytics Rule</a> - <i>Posted February 17, 2022</i><br>
 <br><br>
+Did you complete the entire series?!!
+Well, congratulations!
+When you're ready, take the assessment and receive a bona fide certificate!
+<br><br>
+The assessment is 25 questions taken directly from the Must Learn KQL series.
+So, you can take advantage of the open book test, or challenge yourself by attempting to pass without help.
+Based on the honor system, you can miss 5 questions (80%).
+Once completed, send an email request to MustLearnKQL@sixmilliondollarman.onmicrosoft.com and request your certificate.
+<br><br>
+Take the assessment: <b><a href="https://forms.office.com/r/6MN69VXLUq" target="_blank">Must Learn KQL Assessment</a></b>
+<br><br>
+<br><br>
 <p align="center"><img src="https://github.com/rod-trent/MustLearnKQL/blob/main/Series_Images/MustLearnKQLBannerMissionSmall.png" alt="Must Learn KQL"></center></p>